waterfloo/8812au-20210629/README.md

 sudo pacman -S --noconfirm linux-headers dkms git
 ```

-Note: If you are asked to choose a provider, make sure to choose the one that
+Note: If you are asked to choose a provider, make sure to choose the one
-corresponds to your version of the linux kernel (for example, "linux510-headers"
+that corresponds to your version of the linux kernel (for example,
-for Linux kernel version 5.10).
-If you install the incorrect version, you'll have
+"linux510-headers" for Linux kernel version 5.10).
+If you install the
-to uninstall it and reinstall the correct version.
+incorrect version, you'll have to uninstall it and install the correct
+version.

-If using other methods, please follow the instructions provided by those methods.
+If using other methods, please follow the instructions provided by those
+methods.

 #### Step 4: Create a directory to hold the downloaded driver